-If you’re a physician whose patient has a complex problem and would benefit from consultation with a medical, surgical or mental health specialist but none is available locally, you can access a volunteer specialist through the Global Telehealth Network.
+If you are a physician whose patient has a difficult problem and would benefit from consultation with a medical, surgical or mental health specialist but none is available locally, you can access a volunteer Consulting Physician through GTN.

-You or an assistant will have already pre-entered baseline information about your training, experience and practice situation, including the organization with which you work, the resources available at your site, and the languages you speak, so you won’t need to waste time repeating that task.
+You will have already completed your Local Provider Profile with information about your training, experience and practice situation, including the organization with which you work, the resources available at your site, and the languages you speak, so you won’t need to waste time repeating that task.

-When you upload your request, GTN’s matching algorithm will immediately determine which volunteer somewhere in the world is best qualified to help you and your patient.
-Depending on your specified degree of urgency, the system will select either a health professional who can help right now or one who is even more appropriate and can be available soon enough to meet your needs.
+When you upload your request, GTN will determine which volunteer somewhere in the world is best qualified to help you and your patient.
+Depending on the degree of urgency that you specify, the system will select either a health professional who can help right now or one who may be an even better fit and can be available soon enough to meet your needs.

-Each of GTN’s volunteers has completed a detailed professional profile, and the algorithm will look first for a physician or psychologist with the necessary skills who is located in your country or its diaspora.
+Each of GTN’s Consulting Physician and Consulting Psychologist volunteers has completed a detailed professional profile, and GTN will look first for a physician or psychologist with the necessary skills who is located in your country or its diaspora.
 If none is available, it will look for someone who has experience in your country or region – possibly even through a medical mission at your facility – and already understands the language, culture and health care system.

-If there is still no match, the system will select the volunteer who has the most appropriate training, experience and interests, giving preference to one who speaks your language and won’t need to use our video translation services.
+If there is still no match, the system will select the volunteer who has the most appropriate training, experience and interests, giving preference to one who speaks your language and won’t need a translator.

 Other Health Professionals

-If you’re a nurse, Physician Assistant, mental health worker or other trained health professional located in a place where no doctors are available to back you up, we can help you, too.
+If you are a Clinical Officer, nurse, Physician Assistant, midwife, mental health worker or other trained health professional located in a place where no doctors are available to back you up, we can help you, too.

 The process is very similar to that for a physician seeking a consultation.
-You’ll enter the patient’s history and exam findings into your smart phone, tablet or laptop and upload the information to GTN’s website, where you’ll also indicate your sense of urgency.
-You will have already entered a profile with information about yourself and your work situation when you were trained to use our system.
+You will document the patient’s history and exam findings and upload the information to GTN’s website, where you will also indicate your sense of urgency.
+You will have already completed a Local Provider Profile with information about yourself and your work situation when you were trained to use GTN's system.

-In many cases, the system will match you with a primary care physician who can provide the help that you need, and who can obtain consultation with a specialist if necessary.
-However, if the algorithm determines there’s a high likelihood that you’ll need a specialty consultation to solve the problem, it may connect you directly with a medical or surgical specialist.
+In many cases, the system will match you with a primary care Consulting Physician who can provide the help that you need, and who can arrange consultation with a specialist if necessary.
+However, if GTN determines there is a high likelihood that you’ll need a specialty consultation to solve the problem, it may connect you directly with a medical or surgical specialist.

 Community Health Workers